mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 1. Install Python (PyInstaller now works with version 3.6 of Python): `sudo apt-get install python3`
 2. `pip3 install pyinstaller`
+   * Please verify that you can access pyinstaller by trying to run `pyinstaller` from the command line.
+If this does not work (pyinstaller not available even though it seems like the installation was successful) you may need to use `sudo -H pip3 install pyinstaller` to install pyinstaller instead
 3. `pip3 install pyqt5`
 3. Go to the base application directory
 4. `pyinstaller mindfulness-at-the-computer-linux.spec`